-These Household Products Pollute the Air as Much as Cars, Study Shows
+Some Household Products Pollute the Air as Much as Cars: Study

 Researchers described the scale of the problem as “startling.”

 Household products like soap, perfume, and paint release as many toxic pollutants into the air as vehicles, according to a new study that scientists are calling "startling."

 Researchers have warned that chemicals in products such as these are a major source of air pollution — significantly more so than previously thought — and that efforts to cut down on pollution should be adjusted.